 - The Assessor determines how the rights are divided.
 Generally the rights are divided in half, each half going to the land owner on either side.
 If the road was platted and only serves parcels on one side, the vacated road would revert to those parcels only.

 Generally the person who wants the road or right-of-way which abuts their property vacated will be the "Principal Petitioner".
 Any other neighbors who want the same road or right-of-way which abuts their property vacated under the same petition can sign the petition as "Co-Petitioners".
 GCPW generally requires that all owners on both sides participate.
 The law requires majority of ownership of all parcels be involved and in agreement to the petition.

 WHO DECIDES IF THE ROAD IS VACATED?

 The Grant County Board of Commissioners is empowered with deciding if a road and/or right-of-way will be vacated.
-The Commissioners rely on recommendations from the County Engineer and on testimony at a public hearing which must be held before a road can be vacated.
-They are responsible for protecting the general public's interest and the vacation is at their discretion.
+The Commissioners rely on recommendations from the County Departments with a report from the County Engineer, and on testimony at a public hearing.
+A public hearing must be held before a road can be vacated.
+The Board of County Commissioners are responsible for protecting the general public's interest and the vacation is at their discretion.
 A favorable recommendation from the County Engineer and no opposition to the vacation at the public hearing are helpful in obtaining the vacation.